fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 ### **Overview and Prerequisite**
 ---
-This is the instructions to send the contents that are sensed by the LiDAR sensor to the MQTT broker.
-In these  instructions, two types of sensing contents will be used: "location of people" and "counting the number of people who crossed the line".<br/>
+This is the instructions to send the contents that are sensed by the LiDAR sensor to an MQTT broker.
+In these  instructions, two types of sensing contents will be used: "location of persons" and "counting the number of persons who crossed the line".<br/>
-It also describes the minimum required instructions from LiDAR sensor startup to transmission to Vantiq.
+It also describes the minimum required instructions from LiDAR sensor startup to transmission to an MQTT Broker.
 As for the individual instructions for multiple types of LiDAR sensors, settings for when operating multiple sensors, kitting, etc., please refer to the LiDAR sensor manual.

 ### **Requirements for these instructions.**
 ---
 - Hitachi LG LiDAR Sensor（In these instructions, one HLS-LFOM5 is used.）
 - Windows 10 terminal (To run the software for the LiDAR Sensor.)
-- Set of the scripts in this directory (To execute socket communication and send the acquired data to Vantiq.)
+- Set of the scripts in this directory (To execute socket communication and send the acquired data to an MQTT Broker.)
-    - Send the "location of people" data to Vantiq.
+    - Send the "location of persons" data to an MQTT Brokerq.
         - lidar_position_sensor_observer.py
-            - The script that sends the "location of people" data to Vantiq.
+            - The script that sends the "location of persons" data to an MQTT Broker.
-    - Send the "counting the number of people who crossed the line" data to Vantiq.
+    - Send the "counting the number of persons who crossed the line" data to an MQTT Broker.
         - lidar_inout_sensor_observer.py
-            - The Script that sends the data of the number of people who crossed two lines, one is for IN and another is for OUT, to Vantiq.
+            - The Script that sends the data of the number of persons who crossed two lines, one is for IN and another is for OUT, to an MQTT Broker.

-- MQTT Broker
+- An MQTT Broker

 ### **Overall flow of the work**
 ---
 1. Prepare an MQTT Broker.
 1. Prepare Hitachi-LG LiDAR sensor and a Windows terminal on the same network as the sensor.
-1. Install the SDK for the LiDAR sensor and the package for the People Tracking (the flow line measurement) on a Windows terminal.
+1. Install the SDK for the LiDAR sensor and the package for **the People Tracking** (the flow line measurement) on a Windows terminal.
 1. Execute the application included in the People Tracking package.
 1. Execute the Python scripts.